Food for Your Mood

 For a calming effect go for foods that support GABA.
 This includes fish, especially halibut and mackerel, spinach, broccoli, almonds, walnuts, brown rice, lentils, oats, and bananas.
 Wheat germ and whole wheat supports GABA, but wheat is a very common food allergen, and spikes insulin, so take caution with wheat products.

-Eat more brain protecting foods that squelch inflammation including berries, especially blueberries, and fresh organic fruits and vegetables in general.
+Eat more brain protecting foods that squelch inflammation including berries, especially dark colored berries, such as blueberries, and fresh organic fruits and vegetables in general.
 Include omega-3 fats that help make up healthy brain tissue, from foods such as salmon, mackerel and tuna, avocados, nuts, flaxseed, oils (olive, walnut, almond, flax) and seeds.

 Avoid the “quick fix to happiness” of sugar and high-glycemic foods that break down quickly to glucose.
 Both of these will cause the pancreas to release a surge of insulin to deal with the sudden high blood glucose.
 This spike in insulin will boost serotonin, but only temporarily, leaving you with rebound low blood sugar and low serotonin, thus feeling poorly and craving more of the sweets.
 Also avoid processed, packaged foods high in chemicals and fried foods high in inflammation causing fats.
 Along those lines, grass fed or free range animal products have less inflammatory omega-6 fatty acids and more of the good omega-3 fats.